magit/emacsql/README.md

 closures.
 Emacsql has no concept of "TEXT" values; it's all just lisp objects.

-Requires Emacs 24 or later.
+Requires Emacs 24 or later and SQLite 3.7.15 or later.

 Due to [bad behavior from SQLite on Windows][stderr] Emacsql will *not* signal error messages for invalid statements on this platform.